 - Frequent, congested cough

-- Yellow or green drainage from nose and/or eyes
+- Yellow or green drainage from eyes or nose

-Please contact me in my office at 270-8026 or email me at email@example.com.
-I am happy to help you with any health or medical concerns.
+Please contact us in our office at 270-8026 or email us at [email protected] or [email protected] we are happy to help you with any health or medical concerns.